 - Each class have a set of books called ‘The favourite five’ which are displayed in classrooms and are regularly used in story time as a way of building up children’s familiarity with texts

-- In EYFS and Key Stage 1, all children engage in a 30 minute RML session, four times per week.
+- In Key Stage 1, all children engage in a 55 minute RML session, four times per week.
+In EYFS it is atleast 30minutes every day.

 - The children’s writing experiences are broad and the majority of children become creative, independent and skilled writers by the end of KS1.